EGI-Federation/documentation/content/en/about/git/_index.md

 git commit -m <commit_message>
 ```

-### Pushing your feature branch to your fork for preparing a PR
+## Pushing the feature branch to the fork for preparing a PR

 From inside a feature branch you can push it to your remote fork.